-After removing the possible double-counts, 106 bluefin tuna schools could be detected by sonar during the survey.
-The spatial distribution of tuna detections was heterogeneous (Figure 5), combining long distances without detections and zones of high density of presence of bluefin tuna in which numerous consecutive schools were detected in relatively short distance ranges.
-The detections by transect and by nautical miles similarly show an important variability (Table 1).
-This variability also appears on a temporal level: we could observe a relatively low number of tuna schools detections in the first days of the survey and a higher number during the second half (Figure 5, Table 1) while cruising in the same zone.
+After removing the possible double-counts, 106 bluefin tuna schools could be detected by sonar during the 2015 survey and 34 during the 2016 survey.
+The spatial distribution of tuna detections was heterogeneous (Figure 7), combining long distances without detections and zones of high density of presence of bluefin tuna (particularly in 2015) in which numerous consecutive schools were detected in relatively short distance ranges.
+This variability also appears on a temporal level in 2015: we could observe a relatively low number of tuna schools detections in the first half of the survey and a higher number during the second half (Figure 8, Table 1) while cruising in the same zone.
 This heterogeneity of the distribution is a typical feature of this species.